chanzuckerberg/cellxgene/dev_docs/schema_guide.md

     b-cell: CL:0000236
 ```

-This will look at the `obs.CellType` field in the dataset, and where it has the value "T cell", it will insert
+This will look at the `obs.CellType` field in the dataset, and where it has the value "t-cell", it will insert
 `CL:0000084` into `cell_type_ontology_term_id` and its label `T cell` into `cell_type`.

 Now there are often situations where there is no valid ontology term for some field.
 For example, the dataset may have